-Because many other conditions can present with changes in thyroid gland size, shape or texture, further evaluations such as blood tests for assessment of thyroid function, ultrasound to delineate gland structure, or other tests are often required.
+Because many other conditions can cause changes in thyroid gland size, shape or texture, further evaluations such as blood tests for thyroid function, ultrasound imaging, or other tests are often required.
 An enlarged thyroid can be a sign of many conditions besides cancer.
-Those conditions range from iodine deficiency to inflammation caused by Hashimoto disease.
+Those conditions range from low iodine levels to inflammation caused by Hashimoto disease.

-Rates of thyroid cancer diagnosis have increased worldwide over the last decade, likely due to more sensitive detection technologies.
-It is three times more common in women than in men.
-With about 62,000 new cases each year, thyroid cancer is the 8th most common cancer in the U.S. Most thyroid cancers have a good prognosis and can be cured, especially if they have not spread to other areas of the body.
+Most thyroid cancers are found early, when they are most treatable, and have a good outlook (prognosis).
+Often, they can be cured, especially if they have not spread to other areas of the body.
 This is particularly true of the most common types, papillary and follicular thyroid cancers (see below).